-4.13) Wipe the interior of the lid and seal the box.
+4.14) Wipe the interior of the lid and seal the box.
 Re-wipe the clean area and wipe box to the clean area.
 Wipe and discard gloves.
 Put on new gloves, wipe gloves, wipe box, and remove the box from the cabinet.

-4.14) Label the box with your name, the date, and the name of the strains.

-4.15) Check that the boxes in the incubator are stable; open door and place your box in the incubator.
-Check that the temperature is correct.
+4.15) Check that the boxes in the incubator are stable and there are no spills or leaks; open door and place your box in the incubator.
+Close door.
+Check that the temperature and shaking speed is correct.

 5) Plating and Picking Colonies